 Being rated so highly in the world rankings for the last 50 years, is an indication to the courses’ quality and architecture.

-The Hotchkin rose 12 places from its position two years ago in the American publication's 2020-21 list of the greatest courses in the world.
+The Hotchkin rose three places from its position two years ago in the American publication's 2023-24 list of the greatest courses in the world.

-The headline rise is vindication of the club's decision to engage feted architect Tom Doak to renovate the heathland masterpiece over the course of three years.
+The headline rise is vindication of the club's decision to engage feted architect Tom Doak to renovate the heathland masterpiece over the course of seven years.

-The Lincolnshire course's significant jump placed it ahead of some of the most iconic and alluring names in the game; Ballyneal, Kiawah Island (Ocean), Cape Wickham, Royal Lytham, Sawgrass, Whistling Straits, Bandon Dunes, Cabot Links, Bandon Trails, Barnbougle (Lost Farm) and Royal Melbourne (East) were all ranked below the Hotchkin.
+The Lincolnshire course's jump placed it ahead of some of the most iconic and alluring names in the game; Bethpage Black, Kiawah Island (Ocean), Baltusrol, Royal Lytham, Oak Hill, Whistling Straits, Bandon Dunes, Peachtree, Royal Troon, Kingsbarns and Winged Foot were all ranked below the Hotchkin.

-The Hotchkin was one of 30 courses from Britain and Ireland, with only 15 rated better than it.
-There was one additional entry from mainland Europe, making the Hotchkin the 16th best course in the whole of the continent.
+The Hotchkin was one of 30 courses from Britain and Ireland, with only 17 rated better than it.

-In ranking the course at No.54, Golf's new architecture editor - the highly-respected Ran Morrisset - said: "Harry Vardon left us much more than six Open wins and a grip.
+In ranking the course at No.61, Golf's new architecture editor - the highly respected Ran Morrissett - said: "Harry Vardon left us much more than six Open wins and a grip.
 Woodhall Spa is his design legacy, an intriguing heathland/inland links blend, an oasis of tumbling terrain amid the surrounding flat fenland of Lincolnshire.

 The future of the Hotchkin Course was discussed at great length in 2015.
 These discussions centred around the poor condition of the bunkers and associated maintenance issues, the changing nature of the site (a more parkland feel) due to too many trees, a review of the course from a championship perspective for the elite player and the falling position in the world ranking lists.